dheeraj2309/liveVTON/README.md

 ## Super-Resolution
 The super resolution model can be donwloaded from **[this link](<https://drive.google.com/file/d/1BJS9t1MrNtogHVVsiFSU5gxPCNlnH7cW/view?usp=sharing>)**.

-After downloading, unzip the folder and place the super-resolution model in VTON-Model folder.
+After downloading, unzip the folder and place the super-resolution model in app folder.

 ## ⚙️ Installation
 pip install -r requirements.txt